-Child protection management must ensure that all transfer requests between divisions are completed quickly and with a spirit of cooperation.
+Child protection management must ensure that all transfer requests within and between areas or divisions are completed quickly and with a spirit of cooperation.

 The best interests of the child are the paramount consideration in decisions about case transfers.